Yemi Nicholson: College career

 Nicholson was playing a pickup game in Denver, Colorado, in 2002 when he was noticed by Denver Pioneers player Rodney Billups.
 Billups recommended Nicholson to Pioneers head coach Terry Carroll who invited Nicholson to join the team.
 Nicholson sat out the 2002–03 season as a redshirt.

 Nicholson had a paltry debut with the Pioneers during the 2003–04 season and averaged 7.5 points and 4.3 rebounds per game.
 He had a breakthrough season in 2004–05 as he averaged 18.1 points and 8.4 rebounds per game.
 Nicholson was named as the 2005 Sun Belt Player of the Year.
 He received frequent attention of National Basketball Association (NBA) scouts during his senior season in 2005–06.
 Nicholson averaged a league-best 19.8 points per game and was selected as the 2006 Sun Belt Defensive Player of the Year.

 Professional career

 Nicholson participated at the 2006 NBA Pre-Draft Camp.
 He was not selected in the 2006 NBA draft and joined the Sacramento Kings for the 2006 NBA Summer League where he played sparingly.

 Nicholson began his professional career with Belfius Mons-Hainaut in Belgium in the 2006–07 season.
 He played for the Austin Toros during the 2007–08 season where he averaged 2.3 points and 1.0 rebounds per game.
 Nicholson also played in Poland, Germany, Spain and the Czech Republic.

+Post-playing career

+Nicholson lives in Denver with his wife and two sons.
+He operates a recording studio named Yemi's Studio.